-The term “homeless children and youth” means individuals who lack a fixed, regular, and adequate nighttime residence.
-This includes students living in:
+The McKinney-Vento Act defines “homeless children and youths” as individuals who lack a fixed, regular, and adequate nighttime residence.
+The term includes children and youths who are:

 Students in homeless situations have the right to: